 Beekeepers know the importance of having water available for bees.
 They collect water for a variety of reasons:

-- to dilute honey – bees use water to manage the consistency of honey and thin out honey that has crystallized,
+- Dilute honey: Bees use water to manage the consistency of honey and thin out honey that has crystallized.

-- to help with digestion – just like us, bees need water to aid in their digestion,
+- Help with digestion: Just like us, bees need water to aid digestion.

-- to keep the hive cool – these smart little creatures will add water to the hive and fan it with their wings, air-conditioning the space by cooling it down,
+- Keep the hive cool: These smart little creatures will add water to the hive and fan it with their wings, air-conditioning the space by cooling it down.

-- and to feed the babies – the nurse bees that feed the larvae need plenty of water to create the right baby food (royal jelly).
+- Feed the babies: The nurse bees that feed the larvae need plenty of water to create the right baby food (royal jelly).

 In the home garden, a shallow dish or bowl with some rocks in it that sits above clean water is just enough to give bees a drink.
 The idea is to create a source of fresh water that has places for the bees to perch as they drink and collect water.